mongodb/specifications/source/logging/logging.rst

 Given this, logging such messages at ``debug`` level strikes the best balance between making the diagnostic information available, but not overloading users with overly severe and/or duplicative messages.
-Users who do not log exceptions will have a way to see driver exceptions, by turning on ``debug`` logging, while sers who do log exceptions can filter for the true exceptions by only looking at more severe log levels.
+Users who do not log exceptions will have a way to see driver exceptions, by turning on ``debug`` logging, while users who do log exceptions can filter for the true exceptions by only looking at more severe log levels.

 Omitting Null Values from Log Messages